27th Alberta Legislature: 1st Session

-The 1st Session of the 27th Alberta Legislature began on April 14, 2008, with the re-election of Ken Kowalski as speaker of the assembly defeating Laurie Blakeman on the first ballot.
+The first session of the 27^{th} Alberta Legislature began on April 14, 2008, with the re-election of Ken Kowalski as speaker of the assembly defeating Laurie Blakeman on the first ballot.

 The first throne speech during the assembly was read by Normie Kwong the next day.
-The 1st session was marked by a number of initiatives that cast the government in a negative light.
+The first session was marked by a number of initiatives that cast the government in a negative light.

 No Meet Committee

 In March 2012 it came to light that the "Select Standing Committee on Privileges and Elections, Standing Orders and Printing", a committee of the Legislative Assembly had not sat for over three years, despite each member of the committee receiving a $1,000 stipend.
 The committee was chaired by Ray Prins, a backbench Progressive Conservative MLA for Lacombe-Ponoka who received an additional $38,000 per year for the appointment.
 The committee's 21 members included individuals from all political parities in the Assembly.
 In response, Premier Alison Redford instituted a freeze on committee pay and announced members would have to return six months of pay.
 After public criticism continued, Redford ordered all Progressive Conservative MLAs to pay back all pay received since the committee last met.